-The derivative effect: How financial services can make IoT technology pay off has been added to your bookmarks.
+The derivative effect: How financial services can make IoT technology pay off has been saved

 Can financial services, which deals mostly with the intangible, benefit from Internet of Things technology?
 Absolutely—and not only from more and better data about clients' physical assets.
 IoT applications aim to transform finance along with every other sector.